 DAPHNE Scheduling

-This document describes the use of the pipeline and task scheduling mechanisms currently supported in the DAPHNE system.
+This document describes the use of the pipeline and task scheduling mechanisms currently supported in DAPHNE.

 Scheduling Decisions

-The DAPHNE system considers four types of scheduling decisions: work partitioning, assignment, ordering and timing.
+DAPHNE considers four types of scheduling decisions: work partitioning, assignment, ordering, and timing.

 - Work partitioning refers to the partitioning of the work into units of work (or tasks) according to a certain granularity (fine or coarse, equal or variable).